Rubjerg/Graphviz.NetWrapper/README-src.md

 ## Supported platforms

-At the moment, `Rubjerg.Graphviz` ships with a bunch of precompiled Graphviz dlls built for 64 bit Windows with .NET Framework version 4.8 and higher.
+At the moment, `Rubjerg.Graphviz` ships with a bunch of precompiled Graphviz dlls built for 64 bit Windows.
+This library is compatible with .NET Standard 2.0.
+The unit tests run against .NET Framework 4.8 and .NET 6.0.
 In the future support may be extended to other platforms.

 ## Contributing